abirhasankhan/React-Practice/ReadMe.md

 - **Tailwind CSS**: Used for fast, responsive styling.
 - **React Router**: Implemented for client-side routing and navigation.
 - **React Context**: Used for global state management across multiple components.
+- **Local Storage**: Integrated for data persistence in the Todo app.

 ## Getting Started